sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 - Check the Container monitoring (not available on server) panels and try increasing resources for Prometheus if necessary.
 - Ensure that your [`observability.alerts` configuration](https://docs.sourcegraph.com/admin/observability/alerting#setting-up-alerting) (in site configuration) is valid.
 - Check if the relevant alert integration service is experiencing downtime or issues.
+- Learn more about the related dashboard panel in the [dashboards reference](./dashboards.md#prometheus-alertmanager-notification-latency).
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert:

 ```json